neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 15:50-16:20 Break (coffee, tea, waffles)

-16:20-17:00 Phase 2: Develop activities, milestones, you-name-it to increase cross-project collaboration within 6, 12 & 24 months
+16:20-17:00 Phase 2: Develop activities, milestones, you-name-it to increase cross-project collaboration and address the above listed issues within 6, 12 & 24 months

 17:00-17:10 Take your seats

 17:10-17:50 Phase 3: Pitch your proposal(s) to the audience (each group gets 3' + 5')

 Phases 0 and 3 are take place in the auditorium, are fixed in time and purpose.
 Phases 1 and 2 are suggestions to groups, but they are free to re-arrange it to their needs.
 Groups can work in a corner of the auditorium, or chose to work in a room reserved for themselves.

 ### Cross-team groups